5 questions to ask yourself BEFORE you choose outfits for your photo session

 2- What will you do with these images?

 Will you be purchasing prints or digital files?
 Are you going to hang prints in your living room?
 Are you making an album for a grandparent?
 Are they mothers day gifts?
-Lets be honest here.... do you digital files every even leave your computer....... please please please buy a few prints.
+Lets be honest here.... do you digital files ever even leave your computer....... please please please buy a few prints.

 Start this thinking process early.
 If they are just for fun to share on social media, then what you wear may not be as important.
 You may not need to develop an ulcer worrying about it.
 If they are for a gift, think about what the recipient likes.
 For example, my mom would like more traditional styled photos.
 Her house decor is forest green and burgundy, so wearing bright red should be out of the running.
-These little decisions and thoughts are not life and death, but planning ahead will help simply the actual wardrobe selection process.
+These little decisions and thoughts are not life and death, but planning ahead will help simplify the actual wardrobe selection process.

 3- What is my wardrobe budget?